 You can find Collette this season at the Bloomfield Saturday Market.

-DECO Resources, Anthony Stewart (compost production)
+DECO Resources, Anthony Stewart (compost production and mixed vegetables)

 DECO unifies Design-Engineering-Construction-Operations with sustainability and green tech to improve environmental health for our community.
 The DECO team uses scientific data to solve challenges for businesses, property managers, and in agriculture.
 Since 2013, the DECO team has installed green infrastructure at more than 60 sites across the Pittsburgh region, capturing 100,000 gallons of stormwater each year.